lakshmiprasad7766/Devops_Training/README.md

 # Devops_Training
-This is Devops work from Abhishek Tutorials
+This is Devops work from Cloud Learning

-Different IP addresses (Public IP, Private IP & Elastic IP)